spectrocloud/librarium/docs/docs-content/troubleshooting/nodes.md

 5. Click on a cluster node to access its details page.
 Review the network information, such as the subnet and the network the node is in.

-6. Log in to the infrastructure provider console of where the node is deployed in and aquire the IP address of the node.
+6. Log in to the infrastructure provider console and acquire the node IP address.

 7. SSH into one of the cluster nodes and issue the following command.